thedavecarroll/hugotest.thedavecarroll.com/content/powershell/questions-from-powershell-forums-user.md

 In some scenarios, this could provide sufficient speed increase.
 Many other performance enhancements were made the engine level and built-in commands.

-Microsoft has provided guidance on Powershell [scripting performance][PSScriptingPerformance].
+Microsoft has provided guidance on Powershell [scripting performance](https://docs.microsoft.com/en-us/powershell/scripting/dev-cross-plat/performance/script-authoring-considerations?view=powershell-7.2).

-**Everything You Wanted to Know**
+### Everything You Wanted to Know

 As I write my PowerShell code, inevitably I need to search the internet for help.
 *Disclosure: I still do.*
-Often I have wound up on [Kevin Marquette][KevinMarquette]'s site, [PowerShellExplained][PowerShellExplained].
+Often I have wound up on {{< influencer "kevmar" >}}, [PowerShellExplained](https://powershellexplained.com/).
-Many of the articles are now part of Microsoft's Learning [PowerShell - Deep Dives][DeepDives].
+Many of the articles are now part of Microsoft's Learning [PowerShell - Deep Dives](https://learn.microsoft.com/en-us/powershell/scripting/learn/deep-dives/overview).

 The game changer here is knowing where to go to find answers.
 It also includes knowing how to ask the questions (especially in a search engine).